drumworkteam/dock/readme.md

 ## Welcome

-This `bind.tree` project is a collection of low-level environment APIs, specifically those for JavaScript, Node.js, Rust, Swift, etc..
-They are simply the type definitions for most of the useful features of the environment, for use in code.
-We use them to generate the appropriate environment code in the `seed.tree` compiler.
-In addition, it has the base types used by the environments, such as `any` and `text`.
+This `case.tree` project is a "wrapper" or "case" around the runtime environment.
+It is simply all the type definitions for the runtime environment.

 ## License